 "Ready to Learn"

 Our focus within KS2 (Primary) is getting children ‘Ready to learn’.
-As pupils enter the academy, our priority is to ensure that they are able to show the many vital skills required to allow academic progress to further develop including, being aware of their learning environment, using equipment appropriately and showing an appropriate level of attention and concentration to complete simple activities as independently as possible.
+As pupils enter the academy, our priority is to ensure that they are able to show the many vital skills required to allow academic progress including, being aware of their learning environment, using equipment appropriately and showing an appropriate level of attention and concentration to complete simple activities as independently as possible.
 We follow an adapted curriculum to ensure that the most basic social, emotional and academic skills are embedded, allowing pupils to carry on building their skills as they progress throughout the

-Pupil’s achievements in Key Stage 2 are celebrated in weekly Key Stage and whole school assemblies.
+Pupils’ achievements in Key Stage 2 are celebrated in weekly Key Stage and whole school assemblies.
 We also present the Spider Cup on a termly basis to a pupil who has demonstrated perseverance and determination to progress in an academic area or on a personal basis.
 Once a year we award the Swain Trophy for an outstanding effort by a Year 6 pupil.

 In Primary we give all year 6 pupils the chance to show their increased independence and responsibility by becoming playground pals.
 They take it in turns to be the playground pal on duty on a rota system, showing the younger pupils how to play appropriately on the playground and ensuring that our playground is a happy and safe place to be.
 All playground pals wear their badge with pride and are awarded a certificate for all their hard work at the end of each term.

-In line with other responsibilities across the school should behaviour change on the playground and in the classroom by our playground pals their badge and responsibilities can be taken away if deemed necessary by the head of key stage until behaviour improves.
+In line with other responsibilities across the school, should behaviour change on the playground and in the classroom by our playground pals, their badge and responsibilities can be taken away if deemed necessary by the head of key stage until behaviour improves.
 As yet this has not happened in Primary and we are extremely proud of our playground pals.
 Playground pals are overseen by Mrs Pearce.